How to Make a Vintage Look 4th of July Banner

 This post contains some affiliate links for your convenience.
 If you click on any of the links in this post, I may get a small commission that will in no way affect the price of anything you might purchase.
 Click here to read my full disclosure policy.

 I am already thinking Fourth of July and making a Fourth of July Banner this week.
 I really like adding a vintage feel to my patriotic decorations for the holiday.

 Begin with two different fabrics.
-I used this one that is blue with white stars and a bit of a vintage look to it.
-I cut a triangle in a pennant shape from cardboard to use as my pattern.
-Fold over your fabric and put the top of the pattern pennant on the fold.
-I find it is easiest to cut around this pattern using a rotary cutter.
+I used one that is blue with white stars and a bit of a vintage look to it.
+Cut a triangle in a pennant shape from cardboard to use as a pattern.
+Fold over the fabric and put the top of the pattern pennant on the fold.
+It is easiest to cut around this pattern using a rotary cutter.
 If you are using a rotary cutter, make sure you have a cutting mat beneath it.
 Open your folded pennant on an ironing board.
 Cut fusible bonding web in pieces and place them down the edges of your pennant and place a piece about one inch below the fold.
 Flip the top back over and press to fuse the fabric with an iron.
 You will now have a pocket at the top of your pennants to feed the rope for your banner through.
 Repeat this alternating pennants of the two different fabrics on your rope.
-Next you will want to take an old book, I used a standard size paperback and tear out several pages.
-Soak the pages in some coffee for at least ten minutes and then carefully take them out and lay them out to dry.
+Next, get an old book.
+I used a standard size paperback and tore out several pages.
+Soak the pages in some coffee for at least ten minutes.
+Carefully take them out and lay them out to dry.
 Make sure the surface you lay your pages out is non porous, as the coffee could stain as the surface you are drying it on.

 When your page is dry you will fold it back and forth in an accordion pattern.